-The fact that physical spacetime has curvature implies that no single rigid (or Cartesian) coordinate system is capable of covering the entire spacetime.
-To cover all of spacetime in that case, we must make do with covering different regions of spacetime with different coordinate patches that are “knitted together” where one patch meets another.
-No single Cartesian coordinate system can cover the surface of a sphere without creating a singularity, but the sphere can be covered by patching together coordinate systems.
-Nevertheless if we can be satisfied with non-rigid curvilinear coordinates, then any curved spacetime (that does not have two disconnected parts) can be covered with a global four-dimensional coordinate system in which every point is uniquely identified with a set of four numbers in a continuous way.
-That is, we use a curved coordinate system on curved spacetime.
+The fact that physical spacetime has curvature implies that no single rectilinear coordinate system is capable of spanning the entire spacetime.
+To cover all of spacetime in that case, we must make do with covering different regions of spacetime with different coordinate patches (called charts) that are “knitted together” where one patch meets another.
+No single Cartesian coordinate system can cover the surface of a sphere without creating a singularity, but the sphere can be covered by patching together multiple coordinate systems.
+Nevertheless if we can be satisfied with non-rigid or curvilinear coordinates, then any curved spacetime (that does not have two disconnected parts) can be covered with a single, global coordinate system in which every point is uniquely identified with a set of four numbers in a continuous way.
+That is, we can use a curved coordinate system on curved spacetime.

 4. What Is an Inertial Frame?

 Suppose you've pre-selected your frame.
 How do you tell whether it is an inertial frame?
-The answer is that you check its laws of motion; you check that objects accelerate only when acted on by external forces.
-If no forces are present, then a moving object moves in a straight line.
-It doesn't curve; it coasts.
-And it travels equal distances in equal amounts of time.
+The answer is that you check its laws of motion; you check that physical objects accelerate only when acted on by external forces, that objects travel equal distances in equal amounts of time, and so forth.

-If there were an inertial frame, then any frame of reference moving at constant velocity relative to an inertial frame is also an inertial frame.
+If there were an inertial frame, then any frame of reference moving at constant velocity relative to that inertial frame is also an inertial frame.
 A reference frame spinning relative to an inertial frame is never an inertial frame.